 San Francisco Tour Welcome Center

 Would you believe that one of the prettiest picnic spots in San Francisco was once a military base?
 The Air Corps used Crissy Field for army operations during both World Wars.
-However, San Francisco’s trademark fog and ocean breeze made it a difficult location for planes to fly.
+However, San Francisco’s trademark fog and ocean breeze made it a problematic location for planes to fly.
 Not to mention, the field’s seaside location left it vulnerable to attacks by enemy ships.
 The Air Corps abandoned Crissy Field, and it became a storage space (and dumping ground) for army surplus.

 If you walk further down the beach, you can access Torpedo Wharf.
 You’re likely to see a bunch of other people with cameras, too!
 The pier juts out into the sea, giving travelers an unimpeded view of the Golden Gate Bridge from the side.

 Your San Francisco tour isn’t complete without a view from the other side.
 After you cross the bridge to Marin County, you can stop your car at Vista Point.
-This scenic lookout, located on top of a hill, gives you a gorgeous view of not just the bridge, but the entire city of San Francisco!
-It’s worth the toll just to get a breathtaking view from across the bay.
+This scenic lookout, located on top of a hill, gives you a gorgeous view of not just the bridge but the entire city of San Francisco!
+It’s worth the toll to get a breathtaking view from across the bay.

 It can be tricky to navigate the packed streets of San Francisco and find the perfect view.
 Luckily, I have just the app to help you!
 Action Tour Guide’s self-guided driving tour of San Francisco will take you through all these spots and more, so you can see the bridge from every angle on either side.
 A GPS-enabled narration tells you the exciting history behind this magnificent bridge as you drive.
 When you pause for the perfect photo op, the tour pauses with you.
 It’s more flexible–– and more affordable–– than any bus tour!
 I hope you come back from San Francisco with a whole bunch of new photos!